Elder Safety: The New Talks You Need to Have About Senior Safety with Aging Parents

 Fire Safety Guidelines - 3

-Your parents may intensely dislike new “gadgets” that they have to manage, but elder safety can be enhanced.
+Your parents may intensely dislike new “gadgets” that they have to manage, but senior safety can easily be enhanced.
 Safety alarms for fire, burglary, or medical alerts, just may save a life.

 Senior safety will probably be a new topic for you and for your aging parents.
 There will be things that never occurred to you that can now present serious danger.
 It worth your time and theirs to be thorough and cautious.
 You’ve thought nothing of baby proofing your house for children -- now it’s time to make sure that elder safety for your parent’s home is just as important.